salbrec/seqQscorer/README.md

 ## Applying the tool to preprocessed data

-The tool runs within a Linnux terminal and can be applied either to a single file or to a directory containing multiple files.
+The tool runs within a Linux terminal and can be applied either to a single file or to a directory containing multiple files.
 These are the options of seqQscorer, followed by some examples:

 Display the help text: